 All the songs will be removed from your phone, so you’ll have more space available.

-Likewise, your voicemails may take up a lot of storage, especially if you are a business person who gets tons of calls every day.
-You may think that when you delete a voicemail message, it’s gone from your iPhone forever and you release some additional space.
-However, similar to the Recently Deleted folder, it doesn’t work that way.
+Like music, your voicemail may take up a lot of storage, especially if you're a busy person who gets tons of calls every day.
+You may think that when you delete a voice message, it’s gone from your iPhone forever and you recover some space.
+However, much like with photos, it doesn’t work that way with voicemail.

-Voicemails that you “delete” are not erased; instead, they are marked to be deleted later and moved out of your inbox.
-They still exist until you “empty the Trash”.
+Messages that you “delete” are not erased; instead, they are marked to be deleted later and moved out of your inbox.
+They still exist until you empty the Trash.
 To delete them for good and get more space on iPhone, follow these steps:

 That’s it.
-All your voicemails are permanently deleted from your iPhone.
+All your voicemail messages are permanently deleted from your iPhone.

 We hope you found our troubleshooting guide helpful in tackling that annoying “Storage Almost Full” message.
-Enjoy taking new photos and don’t worry about lack of space.
+Enjoy taking new photos and never have to worry about lack of iPhone storage.
 Cheers!